 Techniques to soothe nervous patients

-As a dentist, you can take many different approaches to help patients relax and feel less nervous during procedures or even checkups and cleanings.
+As a dentist, you can take many approaches to help patients relax and feel less nervous during procedures or checkups and cleanings.
 Many of these techniques are aimed at helping patients feel more in control of their feelings and fears.
-The more of these techniques you can incorporate into your standard operating procedures, the more successful your practice will be at building patient trust and increasing compliance.
+The more these techniques you can incorporate into your standard operating procedures, the more successful your practice will be at building patient trust and increasing compliance.

-Communication and control
+Communication and Control

 Some patients may also appreciate a step-by-step explanation during their dental procedure.
 Anticipating pain can add to the stress they experience, but by letting them know when you begin each step, you can help relieve some of the fear of the unexpected.
-Utilizing advanced technology such as digital tomography with computer monitors in the patient rooms is an excellent way to thoroughly explain problems and treatment options.
+Utilizing advanced technology such as digital tomography with computer monitors in the patient rooms is an excellent way to explain problems and treatment options thoroughly.

-Control is important to easing dental phobia, even if it’s just as simple as telling your patient, “We won’t start each step until you say okay.”
-Allow them to feel like they have a say in what’s happening, and can self-soothe in between each step.
+Control is essential to easing dental phobia, even if it’s just as simple as telling your patient, “We won’t start each step until you say okay.”
+Allow them to feel like they have a say in what’s happening and can self-soothe in between each step.
 You may also want to establish a hand signal that they can use to indicate if they are uncomfortable or need a break.

 Comfortable setting